 Students protest outside Victoria Memorial as BJP MP addresses

-Hundreds of Left-wing students descended on the road outside the Victoria Memorial Hall in Kolkata on Wednesday evening, protesting against BJP MP Swapan Dasgupta who was adressing an event on the grounds of the iconic monument.
-A large number of police personnel was deployed at all gates of the monument, where Dasgupta was addressing a session of the Kolkata Literary Meet.
+Hundreds of Left-wing students descended on the road outside the Victoria Memorial Hall in Kolkata on Wednesday evening, protesting against BJP MP Swapan Dasgupta who took part in an event on the grounds of the iconic monument.
+A large number of security personnel was deployed at all gates of the monument, and Dasgupta addressed a session of the Kolkata Literary Meet without interruption as the students were not allowed to enter.

-The students, mostly from the Jadavpur University and the Presidency University, gathered near the main gate of the complex as the session began at 7 pm.
 With placards and posters against the Citizenship Amendment Act (CAA) and the proposed nationwide NRC, they shouted slogans targeting the BJP and the Centre.

-The BJP lawmaker faced similar protests by Left-wing students on January 8 at the Visva-Bharati university where he went to deliver a lecture on the CAA..
+"Some people have some misconceptions.
+And they are completely within their rights to articulate their misconceptions somewhere else.
+I can't be held responsible for that," Dasgupta, also a columnist, told reporters after his programme was over.

+Dasgupta had taken part in a discussion on Indian culture and nationalism at the literary while the demonstration was taking place outside the East gate, about 300 metres away, for over an hour.
+The police escorted the BJP lawmaker out through the South gate, following which the agitators, who were mostly from the Jadavpur University and Presidency University, also left.

+"Well, it is a literary meet.
+And we discussed books, we discussed my book.
+We had an academic discussion.
+I don't know why (some) people should find objection to it," Dasgupta said.
+He said Kolkata remains a very good place for talks, and "despite attempts by some others (to thwart the event), it went off peacefully.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)